Biological Age Test: The Complete Guide

 While not a main test, it may be useful to get your biological age measured annually or every two years to create a new benchmark.
 Regular testing allows you to track your progress, adjust your lifestyle changes, and ensure you're on the right path to slowing down the ageing process.

 While you can get your biological age measured in Australia, there are a few more tangible and useful preventative programs to explore.
 Everlab for example offers other testing, e.g. blood tests, CGM, DEXA, to give you a holistic view of your health.
 The main difference here is a biological age test will indicate whether you are aging well or not, however it will not instruct you on how to improve things.
-At Everlab you are prescribed specific actionable protocols designed to reduce your risk of disease and improve you health as you age.
+At Everlab you are prescribed specific actionable protocols designed to reduce your risk of disease and improve your health as you age.

 Can I get it done online using a biological age calculator?